◊What have we achieved?

 And the answer to that can be traced back from the past, it was 5th of December, 2016 when #UNESCO MGIEP in partnership with #India Habitat Centre and the Delhi Metro Rail Corporation, inaugurated an art installation on the Sustainable Development Goals at the #Jor Bagh Metro Station.

 The art installation which consists of extracts from a comic book produced by #UNESCO #MGIEP to raise awareness about the SDGs.
-The comic book which is a story of three young people talking about the problems of the world like poverty, illiteracy and so on.
-The world problems have been depicted as monsters.
+The comic book which is a story of three young people talking about the problems of the world such as poverty, illiteracy and so on…the world problems have been depicted as monsters.

 About the Comic: Seen Unseen